Tech-Echo-Collective/.github/profile/README.md

 - from games to systems
 - from ideas to working artifacts

 Tech Echo is not trying to become large for its own sake.
-We care more about clarity, technical depth, and concrete output.
+We prioritize clarity, technical depth, and concrete results.

 ## Status